celinelatulipe/ThinkLikeComputer/_sources/EventHandling/Event-BasedExample-OO.rst

     bingo = Dog("beagle", "Bingo", "Angie", "brown and white", "Hawoooooooooooo")

 The above line of code says create a Dog object, with the following information.
 It calls a special method inside the Dog class called a **constructor**.
 In Python a constructor is the method that has the special name __init__.
-The constructor constructs a new Dog object with the given information and returns a reference to the dog.
-In the line above the new Dog object is referenced by the bingo variable.
+The constructor method builds a new Dog object with the given information and returns a reference to the dog.
+In the line above the new Dog object is referenced by the variable *bingo*.
 Visually, this looks like this:

 .. image:: Figures/dog_class_diagram.png
     :width: 800